 Every parent will typically do everything that they can to raise their kids to be incredible human beings.
 Sometimes they will believe that it’s because they did everything their way that you turned out so incredible.

+The overbearing parent may feel that it was their constant push and interference that got you to where you are in life.
 In all reality, it’s not so much about how a parent raises a kid that turns them into who they are.
 At some point we make changes and grow all on our own.

 It can be a bit difficult to come to terms with the fact that it was not all on them for how incredible you turned out to be.
 Try to understand that hit to their ego when you break the news to them that you aren’t doing it the way they did.